 What is culture Lean ?

-The Lean culture, initially developed by Toyota in the 60s and its Toyota Production System (TPS), has evolved to become an essential concept in all areas of activity.
+The Lean culture, initially developed by Toyota in the 60s and its Toyota Production System (TPS), has evolved to become an essential concept in all areas of business.
 Lean aims to maximize customer value while minimizing waste, time and money.
 Developing a Lean culture is not limited to the implementation of specific tools and methodologies, but encompasses a global transformation of people and organizations.
 In short, it means developing a collective culture of continuous improvement.

 What are the benefits of implementing a Lean culture within my organization?